 Typically, your wok choices are limited to the type of burner in your kitchen.

-It’s the best of the three electric stovetops, but there’s a caveat -- the wok must be made of iron or ferromagnetic material.
-That’s because induction stoves induce magnetic energy in the cookware to heat it.
+An induction stove is the best of the three electric stovetops, but there’s a caveat -- the wok must be made of iron or ferromagnetic material.
+That’s because induction stoves induce magnetic energy in the cookware to as a heat source in order to heat your food.

-Once the cookware's base comes into contact with the stove top, magnetic energy is generated to initiate the induction cooking process.
-That’s because the stovetop has a copper coil that conducts electromagnetic force through the wok to produce heat.
+Once the cookware's base comes into contact with the induction cooktup, magnetic energy is generated to initiate the induction cooking process.
+That’s because the stovetop has a copper coil used as a heating element.
+This coil conducts electromagnetic force through the wok to produce heat.
 If the wok isn’t made of iron, no magnetic energy is generated; hence there’ll be no heat.

 As such, only woks made from cast iron, carbon steel, magnetic stainless steel, enameled cast iron, and ceramic coating are compatible with induction stoves.
 As for the wok’s shape, flat bottom woks work best on induction stoves.
 The flat bottom allows the stove to generate enough electromagnetic energy to heat the wok.